codurance/site/src/_posts/2019-12-31-test-driving-a-cdn.md

 alias: [/2019/12/31/test-driving-a-cdn]
 ---

-# How to test drive a Content Delivery Network

 ## The problem being solved

-How not to break the internet:
+How not to break the internet.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/T73h5bmD8Dc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Introduction

-A CDN is a cache that sits between your website and the user.
+A Content Delivery Network (CDN) is a cache that sits between your website and the user.

 This is useful when your site becomes popular and you don't want to have to keep scaling up your webserver to handle the load.
 This avoids the 'breaks the internet' moment when a website fails due to excessive load.
 My niece received a christmas present of an `invisibility cloak` that needs an app to make it work.
 The website could not handle the load of the majority of the sold products being activated on Christmas morning.
 Careful use of a CDN (amoung other techniques) can be used to avoid embarrasing mistakes.

-Content Delivery Networks are a great way to massively increase the peformance of your website.
+CDNs are a great way to massively increase the peformance of your website.

 ![CDN Diagram: Client to CDN to Origin]({{site.baseurl}}/assets/custom/img/blog/cdn.png)

 Your website is the origin in this diagram.

 By default this will start caching every request.
 Once you start adding cache headers to your pages then you can control how the CDN will cache the page.
 There are going to be parts of the site that you will not want to cache.
-Keep these seperated by a defined path structure to make your life easier (an /api prefix works well here).
+Keep these seperated by a defined path structure to make your life easier (an `/api` prefix works well here).

 The advantage of this is that the CDN will be able to provide content to your users far faster than you can as they will be closer to them.
 This can take 100ms away from a call to the USA from Europe.
 This will make a significant difference.